New York Strip Steak

 How to Cook A New York Strip Steak

-Whipping up a restaurant-quality steak in your kitchen is totally doable and easy!
-Below, you’ll find all the details you need.
-For thorough instructions, please scroll down to the recipe card.
+Whipping up a restaurant-quality steak in your kitchen is not only doable but also easy!
+If you’re looking for the best way to cook this delicious cut of beef, you’ve come to the right place.
+Below, you’ll find all the details you need to make a great steak.
+For full instructions, scroll down to the recipe card.

 1. Season.
 Season the steak with salt and pepper, and let it rest at room temperature for 10 to 15 minutes.

 2. Sear.
-Heat the oil in a heavy-bottomed skillet set over high heat.
-Add the steak to the skillet and cook for 6 minutes.
-Flip the steak.
+A good steak starts with a proper sear.
+Heat the oil in a heavy-bottomed skillet or cast iron pan set over high heat.
+Add the steak to the skillet and cook for 6 minutes; then flip it over.

 4. Rest.
 Remove the steak from the pan and let it rest for 5 to 8 minutes before cutting.

 • Don’t crowd the pan.
-Give the steaks enough room to ensure proper searing.
+Give the steaks enough room to ensure a good sear.
 Overcrowding leads to dry, tough steak.

 • Cook with heat.
-A hot pan is key for a golden crust.
+When cooking steak, a hot pan is key for a golden crust.
 If the pan isn’t hot enough, the steak may steam, becoming tough and rubbery.

 • Keep on basting.
 Spooning butter over the steak infuses it with the flavors of butter, garlic, and rosemary.

 • Let it rest after cooking.
-Wait at least 5 minutes before slicing to keep the steak juicy and flavorful.
+Wait at least 5 minutes before slicing to get the best flavor and keep the steak juicy.

-• Steak Cuts.
-Instead of New York Strip, you can also use T-bone or a Porterhouse.
+• Steak cut choices.
+Instead of the New York strip, you can also use a T-bone, a Porterhouse steak, or a coulotte steak.

 Sliced New York strip steak with fresh rosemary sprigs set next to it.